marcopompili/shell-shortcuts/README.md

 # shell-shortcuts

-My day to day shortcuts for cruising the shell as fast as possible.
+My day to day shortcuts for cruising ZSh shell as fast as possible.

 ## Usage

-Just copy the shell files in the folder:
+Just copy all shell files in this folder:

 ```shell
 /etc/profile.d